jes/notes/cyclecar.md

 Note the GY6 reversing gearbox has a reduced ratio in reverse, so it matters which way you drive it!

-To be honest I think either the GY6 style or the "universal go-kart" style would be fine, both look perfectly substantial from what I can see in the disassembly videos.
+The GY6 gearbox looks to be able to handle more power.
+One guy was having the "universal go-kart" one keep skipping teeth, although I don't quite understand why.

 Chassis: